xabbu42/Master/arbeit.md

-* Every subformula (symbol) occurrence in an active formula of a premise directly corresponds to the same occurrence of that subformula (symbol) in the corresponding subformula in the principal formula of the rule.^[TODO add indirect correspondence transitive closure]
+* Every subformula (symbol) occurrence in an active formula of a premise directly corresponds to the same occurrence of that subformula (symbol) in the corresponding subformula in the principal formula of the rule.

-* Two subformulas (symbols) correspond to each other by the transitive closure of direct correspondence.
+* Two subformulas (symbols) correspond to each other by the transitive reflexive closure of direct correspondence.

 \End{definition}

-Every subformula (symbol) occurrence in a premise corresponds to exactly one subformula (symbol) occurrence in the conclusion.
-Therefore all subformula (symbol) occurrences in a proof can be divided in disjoint corresponding families of symbol occurrences.
-For every such family there is exactly one occurrence in the root sequent of the proof.
+As by definition correspondence is reflexive and transitive, we get the following defintion for the equivalence classes of correspondence:

-\Begin{definition}[G3lift preproof]
+\Begin{definition}[family]
-A *G3lift preproof* is a proof tree using the rules of G3lift, but where the (lift) rule may be used without fulfilling the necessary precondition on the introduced term $t$.
+A family is an equivalence class of symbol occurrences which respect to correspondence.
 \End{definition}

 \Begin{theorem}[subformula property] \label{sub}